 Yet, that won’t stop folks from trying.
 Market timers may consider any number of alternative strategies:

 - Moving to (dividend) stocks

-Moving to cash or short-term bonds is a similar play – with moving to cash a more extreme version than moving to short-term bonds.
+Moving to S>Moving to Short-Term Bonds in Anticipation of Rising Interest Ratesg to cash or short-term bonds is a similar play – with moving to cash a more extreme version than moving to short-term bonds.
 Let’s explore that approach – and how it’s turned out for investors in the past.

 Consider an article by Rick Ferri in 2014.
 The opening paragraph summarizes Rick’s point well:

 Did you miss returns from intermediate-term bond funds because you sat in a short-term bond fund waiting for interest rates to rise?
 A lot of people did.
 This strategy has backfired as the opportunity cost of not being in intermediate-term bonds has been more costly than whatever damage rising interest rates might have taken away.

 Rick wrote that eight years ago.
 At that time (and ever since), investors were concerned about rising interest rates.
 (This was after rates were cut due to the Great Financial Crisis of 2007.)
 Rick goes on: